 One of the most frustrating experiences to a listener is not being able to understand the words being sung.
+The performer who cannot articulate the words of a song so that they are understood has defeated the whole purpose of his art.
 Here's a typical scenario of what can happen when the singer has no knowledge of vowel production:

 You've just auditioned for a role in a musical theater production and are quite pleased with your performance.
 You are sure you will be cast in the coveted role.
 Call backs are announced at the end of the audition but your name was not called..You approach the director tearfully asking why?
 To your amazement he remarks that although you have a very nice voice your words were sloppy and difficult to understand.
 He suggests you work on your diction and audition for the next musical.

 The importance of learning how to sing with good clear diction is the #1 responsibility of the singer.

 Don't Sing Vowels The Same Way You Speak

 Most singers are surprised to find that they are singing vowels incorrectly.
 They think that each word sung, is pronounced the same way as when they speak.
 They wonder why their voice doesn't "carry" and don't understand why their tone goes flat (it's not just a bad ear that causes off-key singing.).